 200+ TORNADOES DEVASTATE THE US MIDWEST MAY 19-29 2019

-Electrons trapped on electrified clouds cycle in the same instant and induce repelling forces between their like charges and induce a compressing force on electrified clouds between cycles increasing cloud density, which float close to the ground and the repelling force of cloud electrons repels ground charge from rainshadow surfaces inducing a voltage potential between cloud and ground attracting electrons to rainshadow surfaces.
+and induce a compressing force increasing cloud density, which float close to the ground repels ground charge from rainshadow surfaces inducing a voltage potential between cloud and ground attracting cloud electrons to rainshadow surfaces.

 When the repelling force between cloud electrons plus the attractive force between cloud electrons exceeds the dielectric resistance of the atmosphere below the storm cell leaders develop ionizing a conductive pathway through the atmosphere and when leaders connect the voltage potential induces a cloud to ground lightning strike.